 Current research focus

-Amy has had work published in journals such as: Future Anterior, Historic Environment, the Australian Journal of Politics and History, Heritage & Society, Museum & Society, the Hague Journal of Diplomacy, the Journal of Scottish Historic Studies, Scottish Affairs, Architectural Histories and the Journal for Irish and Scottish Studies.
-Her work also appears in proceedings by the Society for Architectural Historians Australia and New Zealand, the digital cultural heritage: FUTURE VISIONS initiative, Transatlantic Dialogues on Cultural Heritage program, and the EUNAMUS project.
-She has forthcoming publications in the SAGE International Encyclopedia of Travel and Tourism (2017) as well as several other international history and heritage journals, including a special issue of Archaeologies.
+Amy has had work published in journals such as: Archaeologies, Fabrications, Future Anterior, and Historic Environment.
+Her work has also appeared in proceedings by the Society for Architectural Historians Australia and New Zealand, the digital cultural heritage: FUTURE VISIONS initiative, Transatlantic Dialogues on Cultural Heritage program, and the EUNAMUS project.
 She has also contributed to mainstream outlets such as The Conversation and Border Crossings magazine, and is a regular contributor on history, culture and heritage matters for ABC Radio Australia and Channel 7 News Queensland.

 Amy is the Deputy Editor of Historic Environment (the journal of Australia ICOMOS), serves as an Editorial Board Member of the Society of Architectural Historians of Australia and New Zealand (SAHANZ), a Fellow of the Society of Antiquaries of Scotland, and a Full International Member of the International Council on Monuments and Sites (ICOMOS).

 Qualifications and awards